-- Arrangement of dried flowers and materials - Natural wreath- decorated with natural materials only - 3.
-Wreath- decorated with artificial materials only - 4.
-Hang-up door decoration- Natural or artificial materials - 5.
-Arrangement/ collage of natural materials - 6.
-Silk flower arrangement - 7.
-Potpourri- material collected or grown and then dried by the exhibitor in a ziplock bag. (contents identified) - 8.
-Decorated gourd - 9.
-Silk arrangement for the wall - 10.
-Herbal vinegar- list ingredients
+- 1. Arrangement of dried flowers and materials

+- 2. Natural wreath- decorated with natural materials only

+- Wreath- decorated with artificial materials only

+- 4. Hang-up door decoration- Natural or artificial materials

+- 5. Arrangement/ collage of natural materials

+- 6. Silk flower arrangement

+- Potpourri- material collected or grown and then dried by the exhibitor in a ziplock bag. (contents identified)

+- 8. Decorated gourd

+- 9. Silk arrangement for the wall

+- 10. Herbal vinegar- list ingredients

 - 11. Garden scarecrow- no larger than 36"

 - 12. Christmas greens centerpiece

-- 13. Decorated birdhouse (Birdhouse can be purchased)
+- Decorated birdhouse (Birdhouse can be purchased)

 - 14. Decorated/ painted flower pot

 - 15. Any other creative plant/floral craft

-DEPT. 116 - NATURAL SCIENCES Open
+DEPT. 116 - NATURAL SCIENCES

-All exhibits must be checked in between 8:30 a.m. - 10:30 a.m. on the Wednesday morning of the Fair.
-Judging will begin at no
+a.m. - 1:00 p.m. on the Tuesday morning of the Fair.
+Judging will begin at 1:30 p.m.

-DIVISION 326 - Honey
+DIVISION 317 - Honey